 - Building construction W.B.McKay

 - Building construction R Berry

 - Building construction Chudley

 - Building construction Francis D.K.
 Ching

-- Design of Steel Structure, Negi

-- Structure in Architecture, Salvadori and Heller.
+- Drawing for Interior Design Laurence King & Drew Plunkett

+- Electronic Workflow for interior Designers and Architects Andrew Brody

+- Construction Drawings and Details for Interiors", Willey & Sons, Otie W & Rosemary Kilmer

-PROFESSIONAL PRACTICE
+BID 603 PROFESSIONAL PRACTICE

-Course Objective-To acquaint the students about different Professional and Legal bodies related to the Interior and Architecture Design Profession, their role and importance.
+• To acquaint the students about different Professional and Legal bodies related to the Interior and Architecture Design Profession, their role and importance.
 To make the students understand the professional intricacies, professional responsibilities and conduct, legal obligations and implications so that at the end of their studies the Students is familiar of their responsibilities as a professional.